 \subsection{Generating pseudorandom quantum states with $\log n$-depth circuits}

-In this section we first argue that $\log n$-depth random quantum circuits built by sampling uniformly over 2-qubit gates in $U(4)$ cannot produce pseudorandomness (see Sec.~\ref{sec:unstructured}).
-We then give an example, schematically depicted in Fig.~\ref{fig:pseudorandom}, of how to construct a pseudorandom state by employing a quantum circuit comprising a layer of Hadamard gates followed by the $\log n$-depth 3-stage classical cipher of Ref.~\cite{cipher-paper} and described in Sec.~\ref{sec:contributions}.
-Given that the classical cipher produces a pseudorandom permutation, an assumption tested via the Strict Avalanche Criterion (SAC) for pseudorandomness of classical ciphers~\cite{Feistel,Llyod,Hirose1995}, we show that the resulting quantum state satisfies the pseudorandomness conditions described below (see Sec.~\ref{sec:structured}).
+In this section we first argue that $\log n$-depth random quantum circuits built by sampling uniformly over 2-qubit gates in $U(4)$ cannot produce pseudorandomness.
+We then give an example, schematically depicted in Fig.~\ref{fig:pseudorandom}, of how to construct a pseudorandom state by employing a quantum circuit comprising a layer of Hadamard gates followed by the $\log n$-depth 3-stage classical cipher of Ref.~\cite{cipher-paper} and described in the previous section.
+Sec.~\ref{sec:contributions}.
+Given that the classical cipher produces a pseudorandom permutation, an assumption tested via the Strict Avalanche Criterion (SAC) for pseudorandomness of classical ciphers~\cite{Feistel,Llyod,Hirose1995}, we show that the resulting quantum state satisfies the pseudorandomness condition expressed in Eq.~\eqref{eq:pseudorandom-condition} below.

 We proceed by relating quantum expectation values of string operators to OTOCs, an identity which turns out to be useful in establishing the results of this section.
 We consider a quantum state $\ket{\psi}$ on the Hilbert space of $n$ qubits that is obtained through the evolution via a unitary transformation $\hat U$ applied to an initial product state $\ket{\psi_0}$: $\ket{\psi}= \hat U\,\ket{\psi_0}$.
 If the state $\ket{\psi}$ is pseudorandom, then the expectation values of (non-trivial) Pauli string operators must vanish faster than any polynomially bounded function $\eta(n)$ of the number of qubits, $n$: